 Henry Ford was a well-known anti-Semite.
 While that would automatically disqualify him from any position of leadership today, before World War II it was somewhat fashionable in certain quarters.
-Ford was one of Hitler's earliest backers; the New York Times reported in its 20 December 1922 edition - before almost anyone had heard of Adolf Hitler, and before even the 1923 Beer Hall Putsch - that Ford was financing the Nazis in Munich, Germany.
+Ford was one of Hitler's earliest backers; the New York Times reported in its 20 December 1922 edition - before almost anyone had heard of Adolf Hitler, and before even the 1923 Beer Hall Putsch - that Ford was financing Hitler in Munich, Germany.
 In fact, this became a matter of deep concern to the Weimar Republic government, and it indirectly asked the US Ambassador to Germany to put a stop to Ford's involvement with opposition parties.
 Ford, though, continued his support.

 Hitler greatly admired Henry Ford, and is said to have had a portrait of the American tycoon in his Munich offices and copies of Ford's books displayed on tables.
 It was Ford money that financed the Beer Hall Putsch.
 After that failed, Hitler wrote "Mein Kampf," which directly quoted from some of Ford's own books.

 Ford remained very much on the Germans' minds.
 Hermann Goering always traveled on his command train with several Ford automobiles, which he preferred to more ponderous German cars.
 Hitler gave Ford the Grand Cross of the German Eagle in 1938 for Ford's 75th birthday in August 1938.